KSSM: KOOV

+KOOV's most famous on-air personality was Big Joe Lombardi who joined the station shortly after launch in 1977.
+Lombardi was first the news director, and a midday DJ.
+He was also popular at local clubs playing a mix of country and rock music.
+Lombardi started calling play-by-play for the Copperas Cove Bulldogs (later Bulldawgs) in 1978 and continued until his death in 2023.
+Known as the "voice of the Bulldawgs", Lombardi was the announcer for many Copperas Cove High School sports and supported community causes.
+When KOOV was sold in 2000, Lombardi took the CCHS games to Lampasas radio station KACQ-FM 101.9 (licensed to Lometa, TX.) through the successful seasons of the early 2000s, in the later years the coverage of Bulldawg football became internet only.
+At KOOV, Big Joe moved to the morning show in 1984, replacing station owner Gaylon Christie on AM Drive.
+Lombardi continued on the very popular morning show until the station sold in 2000.
+In 1992, he won CMA Small Market DJ of the year.

+Another original and popular DJ was James Harrison who also started shortly after the station launched.
+James Harrison had a very successful run on KTON-AM/FM in Belton, TX. in the early-mid 1970s.
+After a few years as city manager for Nolanville, TX.
+Harrison joined his former KTON alumni at KOOV as afternoon drive DJ and operations manager.
+Former KTON program director Chuck Kelly moved to KOOV in 1981 as morning news anchor/news director and served in this role until the station sold in 2000.

 In July 1978, local Copperas Cove High School student Mike Clay joined KOOV as a weekend DJ.
 Clay continued with KOOV through 1986 as a midday DJ and the station's engineer.
-Clay also called Copperas Cove Bulldog football with Joe Lombardi for many years.
+Clay also called Copperas Cove Bulldog football with Joe Lombardi for 5 years.
 Clay left KOOV in 1986 to become the weekday weathercaster on KCEN-TV channel 6 in Temple, though he continued to provide weather reports on KOOV through 2000.
 Clay is currently the chief meteorologist for Bay News 9 in Tampa Bay.

+Other KOOV originals were Alan Reynolds and Jim Jones.
+Reynolds and Jones had also worked at KTON in Belton.
+Reynolds was the station's first music director and Jones was the original engineer.

 KOOV continued to be a highly rated local station through most of the 1990s, but as the decade moved along, its ratings began to fall.
 Waco country station WACO-FM 99.9 moved its tower to Moody, increasing its signal in the Copperas Cove area and posing a formidable threat.
 By the end of the decade, WACO had greatly cut into KOOV's ratings.